Visa & Passport Information for Visitors to Prague, Czech Republic

-The Czech Republic is a member of the European Union (EU) and of the Schengen area, therefore most tourist visitors do not require a visa to visit Prague, just a valid passport (or ID card for EU citizens).
+The Czech Republic (Czechia) is a member of the European Union (EU) and the Schengen area, therefore most tourist visitors do not require a visa to visit Prague, just a valid passport (or ID card for EU citizens).

-Visa Information for tourists visiting
+Visa Information for tourists visiting Prague

-|(a) UK and other EU countries, Iceland, Liechtenstein, Norway, Switzerland;|
+|(a) EU countries, UK (pre- and post-Brexit), Iceland, Liechtenstein, Norway, Switzerland;|

-Albania*, Andorra, Antigua & Barbuda, Argentina,
+(b) Albania*, Andorra, Antigua & Barbuda, Argentina,

 Australia, Bahamas, Barbados, Bosnia & Herzegovina*, Brazil, Brunei, Canada*, Chile,

 Costa Rica, Croatia, Guatemala, Honduras,

 Hong Kong*, Israel, Japan, Macedonia*, Macao*, Malaysia, Mauritius, Mexico, Monaco, Montenegro*, New